ConnorJarvis/share/README.md

 ## Configuration

-If the environment variable `prod` is set to true secure cookies are used for CSRF protection and the configuration is retrieved from a Vault secret named `share`.
+If the environment variable `prod` is set to true secure cookies are used for CSRF protection and the configuration is retrieved from a Vault secret.
 The secrets required are:

 - `csrf_key`
 - `s3_endpoint`
 - `s3_access_key`
 - `s3_secret_key`
 - `s3_bucket`
+- `s3_region`
 - `cdn_domain`
 - `redis_address`
 - `redis_password`